 “The law is to the flesh like a whip to an idle and balky ass, to arouse it to work.” – Calvin

-Never promise a man that you will never talk about Christ and truth and ultimately reality with him ever again.
+Never promise a man that you will never talk about Christ and truth and ultimate reality with him ever again.

 When non-Christians can’t meet their own, specific requirements for forgiveness from God, they often appeal to generalized notions of kindness and mercy to mentally disassociate themselves from the specific requirements they otherwise affirm.